People are already aware of the blemishes they have on their body, so why bother pointing them out?

 Having a completely casual conversation with my closest friends?
 You guessed it– my cheeks cannot seem to even let me enjoy the simplest, most mundane moments without getting red.

 Unfortunately, I truly would not mind the fire engine color if it weren’t for the heat accompanying it.
-In the worst episodes, my rosacea genuinely causes me discomfort and can even completely throw off my body’s internal temperature.
-I could be sweating, with a burning face, but the rest of my body will have chills.
+In its worst episodes, my rosacea genuinely causes me discomfort and can even completely throw off my body’s internal temperature.
+My face could be burning, but the rest of my body will have chills.